JohnPetersen/Seeker_Hats/README.md

 - Sector: Utility class for calculating which sector the other hat is in.

 #### Simulator
-Processing was used to simulate a second hat durring developments.
-This enabled the verification of the communications and algorithm implemenations.
+Processing was used to simulate a second hat during developments.
+This enabled the verification of the communications and algorithm implementations.

 ![Simulator Screenshot](https://raw.githubusercontent.com/JohnPetersen/Seeker_Hats/master/docs/img/simulator.png)